[Related photos can be found at https://woodburygenealogy.shutterfly.com/pictures/12.]

 When I study the 1913 Dershem photo, I can see the near resemblance of James and Margaret to the ones I believe they are in the center of the 1903 photo.
 And the three men on the right in the 1903 photo, with the oldest in the middle of the three, all look enough alike to be father and sons.
 The other two men do no look like Dershems.
 But, to look at them, the two women standing behind those two men could be John Dershem’s daughters.

 Let’s suppose that’s all wrong about the second photo, that they are not my great-great-grandfather Dershem and his married children and spouses.
 That explanation fits, but let’s say it’s wrong.
 Then, who is it?
 I looked through the Imler, Sunderland, Miller, Little, Betts, Gardner, and Wagoner (Waggoner) lines and could not find a set of family members who would fit the pattern, and besides, all who are my direct ancestors would be much older than those depicted around 1900.
 It could be some side branch of the family, like maybe a whole bunch of Sunderland cousins the same ages as our Dershem great-grandparents.
 But why would such a photo as that be in my cousin’s things, inherited from my mother’s sister?
 I go back to the man in the middle of the 1903 photo who, even though he has a moustache and would be about 10 years younger in this photo, still strongly resembles the one identified as James Milton Dershem in the 16-member 1913 photo.
 If those two men are the same person, then I stand by my conclusions.

-For a short story, with touches of truth embellished with a lot of fiction, see Racing the Light at Dershem’s Corner, also published at this site.
+For a short story, with touches of truth embellished with a lot of fiction, see the short story Racing the Light at Dershem’s Corner in the collection, Tales to Warm Your Mind.